Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography

 \subsection{Multi-Feature Geometric Distance Estimation}

 The geometric distance is computed using the standard pinhole camera model:

 where \(f\) is the calibrated focal length (in pixels), \(H_s\) is the state‑specific FHWA character height (in meters), and \(\bar{h}\) is the mean measured character height in the image (in pixels).
 This equation assumes that only the character height is used as a geometric cue.
-However, in practice, segmentation errors – such as inaccurate bounding boxes, merged characters, or partial occlusions – can corrupt \(\bar{h}\) and lead to significant errors in \(D_{\mathrm{geo}}\).
+However, in practice, segmentation errors can corrupt \(\bar{h}\) and lead to significant errors in \(D_{\mathrm{geo}}\).
 Relying on a single feature makes the system vulnerable to such imperfections.

 To increase robustness, the system additionally computes distance estimates from two other typographic features that can be extracted from the same set of segmented characters: the stroke width and the average inter‑character spacing.
 The stroke width (the thickness of the character strokes) is measured via the distance transform of the character blobs.
 For each character, the distance transform computes the shortest distance from each foreground pixel to the background; the stroke width is then taken as twice the median of these distances.
-Because the true stroke width \(S_s\) is a known fraction of the character height for the FHWA font family (typically about one‑sixth of the height), a second distance estimate is obtained as \(D_{\text{stroke}} = f \cdot S_s / \bar{s}\), where \(\bar{s}\) is the measured stroke width in pixels.
-The inter‑character spacing is defined as the average distance between the centers of adjacent characters (or the gap between their bounding boxes).
-Since the physical spacing \(G_s\) is also standardized (e.g., a fixed percentage of the character height), a third estimate is \(D_{\text{spacing}} = f \cdot G_s / \bar{g}\), where \(\bar{g}\) is the measured average spacing in pixels.
+For the FHWA Series~E(M) font mandated on U.S.\ license plates, the nominal stroke width is specified as approximately one-eighth of the character height~\cite{fhwa_fonts}, giving \(S_s = 0.125\,H_s\) (e.g., 9.0~mm for Michigan).
+A second distance estimate is obtained as \(D_{\text{stroke}} = f \cdot S_s / \bar{s}\), where \(\bar{s}\) is the measured stroke width in pixels.
+The inter-character spacing is defined as the average gap between bounding boxes of adjacent characters.
+Per FHWA specifications for Series~E(M) fonts, the nominal inter-character gap is 20\% of the character height~\cite{fhwa_fonts}, giving \(G_s = 0.20\,H_s\).
+A third estimate is \(D_{\text{spacing}} = f \cdot G_s / \bar{g}\), where \(\bar{g}\) is the measured average spacing in pixels.